nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 |singularity|3.9|3.9|
 |Quarto|1.2.313|1.6.40|

+MA Plots

-Added better support for custom annotations, see [specification](../Workflow_Documentation/NF_MAAffymetrix/examples/annotations/README.md).
+- Added support for plotting HTAFeatureSet data

+Custom Annotations

+- Added ability to use custom gene annotations when annotations are not available in Biomart or Ensembl FTP for Arabidopsis Thaliana

 ---